Women's Studies Course Listings

 The following courses are approved for the Women’s Studies minor:

 (NOTE: this is not a comprehensive list - topics courses vary and approved courses will be noted in the master schedule as being cross-listed for WMST credit.
 Course offerings are subject to change each semester.
-All courses are 4 semester hours unless otherwise noted)
+All courses are 4 credits unless otherwise noted)

 280. American Art.
 Dr. Alejandra Gimenez-Berger